kfatehi/blog/_posts/2015-12-17-wifi-garage-door.md

 ### Circuit

 Credit goes 100% to my dad for all the circuit design and prep downstream of the GPIO pins.
-If you'd like to replicate this look at the reference schematics for an appropriate voltage Hall effect sensor and opto-isolator.
+If you'd like to replicate this look at the reference schematics for an appropriate voltage reed switch and opto-isolator.

 All I had to do was put the board together with the Raspberry Pi: